 The smooth operation of the network relies upon the proper conduct of the end users who must adhere to strict guidelines.
 Access to the Internet through school machines requires responsible, efficient, ethical, and legal utilization of Internet resources.
-Users violating any of these provisions may be disciplined, and their access to Network and Internet services terminated and future access denied
+Users violating any of the acceptable use policy may be disciplined, and their access to Network and Internet services terminated and future access denied.

+IX.
 INTERNET-TERMS AND CONDITIONS